 Founder & Executive Director

 Catherine Delaloye is a director, producer, and writer, who is passionate about social impact and dedicates her work to empowering diverse voices.
 Her credits include WHERE TO NOW?, THE WITCHES OF BUSHWICK, THAT PART, and the upcoming feature film SLEEPAWAY CAMP, starring Antoni Porowski (QUEER EYE).
 Growing up between Europe and the US, Catherine has a global perspective that she uniquely brings to each film and project she is a part of.
 This, along with her avid attention-to-detail, valuable direction, and impressive verbosity, has gained recognition in the film community.
-Her projects have been awarded with various honors including more recently the International Honolulu Film Festival Screenplay Award and the International Los Angeles Film Festival Screenplay Award for her script THE DOLLMAKER.
+Her projects have been awarded with various honors including more recently winning the Grand Jury Prize at Barnstorm Screenwriting Contest for her script Noah & Camille.
+She's also won the International Honolulu Film Festival Screenplay Award and the International Los Angeles Film Festival Screenplay Award for her script THE DOLLMAKER.
 Catherine founded Female Voices Rock, an organization that aims to increase the female presence in the film and TV industry.
 Through her organization, Catherine has raised over 200K for various film projects, creating a substantial platform for underrepresented filmmakers in the industry.
 The annual Female Voices Rock Film Festival has grown to be rated amongst the “Top 100 Film Festivals in the World” in just two years since its inception.

 Producer Communication Coordinator &